laksh7218/RestroBot/README.md

 # RestroBot
 A powerful, AI-driven assistant specialized in restaurant information and menu queries.
 Leveraging advanced natural language processing capabilities, it provides users with accurate and concise responses about various restaurants, their menus, pricing, and locations.

-# Roorkee Restaurant Menu Dataset
+# Roorkee Restaurant Menu Dataset Description

 ## Overview

 This dataset contains menu information collected from multiple restaurants operating in Roorkee, Uttarakhand, India.
-The data has been consolidated into a single structured CSV file to support applications such as restaurant analytics, menu recommendation systems, food-ordering platforms, data visualization, and machine learning projects.

 The dataset includes menu items from restaurants such as: